ifilot/turing/README.md

 ![Lotka-Volterra reaction-diffusion system](img/lotka-volterra.jpg "Lotka-Volterra reaction-diffusion system")

 ## Purpose
-Perform a reaction-diffusion simulation to produce Turing patterns.
+Perform a reaction-diffusion simulation using a variety of reaction models.
+Appropriate initial conditions are automatically set.

 ## Demo simulation
-See `demo.sh` to perform a simulation.
+See the selection of demo scripts in the `scripts` folder.

 ## Detailed usage instructions
 Example execution: